Jim Gordon (character): Anthony "Tony" Gordon

 In Pre-Crisis continuity, Jim Gordon is the biological father of Anthony "Tony" Gordon.
 Originally referred to as a college student, Tony later disappears while hiding from Communist spies.
 He is later reunited with his sister, Barbara, and dies in a battle with the Sino-Supermen (Batman Family #12, Detective Comics #482).
 In Post-Crisis continuity, there has been no mention of Tony Gordon.

 Barbara "Barb" Gordon

-Barbara "Barb" Gordon is the biological daughter of James "Jim" Gordon in Pre-Crisis continuity.
+Barbara "Barb" Gordon is the biological daughter of James "Jim" Gordon in pre-Crisis continuity.
 She also leads a double life as a librarian and as costumed crimefighter Batgirl.
 Barbara is also the link of the DC Universe Oracle.
 Her father is aware of her crime-fighting career and is proud of her for it.

 Post-Crisis

 Barbara Eileen Kean

-Barbara Eileen Kean is Gordon's ex-wife and mother of Barbara Gordon in Post-Crisis continuity.
-Her history and existence has been repeatedly retconned over the years, sometimes implying that she died in a car crash, other times that she left Gotham with James for Chicago.
-During the New 52 era, Barbara left her family because she was afraid that James Jr. would hurt his sister.
-Several years later, she returns to Gotham in the hopes of re-connecting with her daughter.

-In Batman: Year One, Detective Gordon has a brief affair with Detective Sarah Essen.
-Gordon tries to rebuild his relationship with his family after Essen leaves Gotham.

-Gordon and his wife attend marriage counseling.